Data protection declaration

 Our website uses the Google Maps API.
 Through the use of Google Maps, information about your use of this website (including your IP address) may be transmitted to and stored by Google on servers in the United States (including your IP address) to a Google server (Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland) in the USA and stored there.

 Google may transfer the information obtained through Maps to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 However, your IP address will under no circumstances be associated with other Google data.
 Nevertheless, we must point out that it would be technically quite possible for Google to identify individual users on the basis of the data received.

 Through the integration of Google Maps, the Google Fonts are also dynamically reloaded by Google, without this being actively determined by the website operator or visitor.
 The integration of these web fonts takes place via a server call, usually a Google server in the USA.
 The following may be transmitted to the server and stored by Google:

 - Name and version of the browser used

-- Website from which access was triggered (referrer URL)
+- Website from which the request was triggered (referrer URL)

 - IP address of requesting computer

-- Language settings of the browser and/or the operating system used by the user
+- Language settings of the browser or operating system the user is using.

-We use the analysis and tracking tools listed below on our website.
-These serve to ensure the continuous optimisation of our website and to design it according to requirements.
+We use the following analysis and tracking tools on our website.
+These are used to ensure the ongoing optimisation of our website and to design it in line with requirements.

 a) Google Analytics